mrdemonbkgit/gomoku-game-2/README.md

 - Refer to ``ai-opponent.md`` for a deep dive into the AI difficulty pipeline and heuristics.
 - No build tooling is required; linting or testing can be added using your preferred workflow.

+## Benchmarking
+- `npm run bench:run` executes the default self-play suite defined in `benchmarks/config/default.json` and writes summaries to `benchmarks/results/<timestamp>/summary.json`.
+- `npm run test:engine` runs smoke checks for `GomokuEngine` to validate apply/undo and state loading logic.
+- `npm run bench:ci` runs the smoke suite used by `.github/workflows/benchmarks.yml`.
+- The runner relies on the headless `GomokuEngine` (`src/engine/game.js`) for deterministic AI matches; see `benchmarking-system.md` for architecture details.

 ## Enhancement Ideas
 The following themes capture the primary expansion opportunities:
 - **AI depth**: implement the planned hard difficulty, add minimax or heuristic search, and expose tuning controls.